 Harrachovsky Palace is a newly reconstructed historical residence just off the Wenceslas Square.
 Your family will love the modern, spacious, air-conditioned interiors!

 First Hamleys store in the world

 First Hamleys store was opened in 1760 in London.
 Since last year, Prague has got one as well.
 Hamleys Prague is the second biggest toy store in Europe and the largest in Central Europe.
 It is even larger than the famous Hamleys store in London.
 If you come to Prague with children, it is a must-go.
 When it’s raining, it seems like an excellent plan B for outdoor activities.
 Your kids will consider you their hero for the rest of the day.
 Much as the fun time, you will also appreciate the educational value the time spent in Hamley’s brings.
+During one of our latest visits the kids enjoyed an Asia tour, learned much about history and culture.
 Furthermore, families can also arrange birthday parties in the store.

 What will you find there?

 Hamleys Prague sells uncountable amount of both traditional and innovative toys and games of all sorts.
 In addition, it offers areas to play and try out different products.
 It might be difficult to leave without buying anything but with a little bit of strong will, you can certainly manage.
 There is a giant slide, a double decker bus, a marry-go-round, a car racing area, and a water channel.
 You will surely run into some live fairy-tale characters wondering around.
 While your children are playing and educating themselves, you can have a coffee or a dessert in the little cute café in the store.